 And you have to pretend that you’re not terrified.

-Congratulations FIVE TIME WINNER Eric, Charley, Cara, Goran, and M. Decker!
+Congratulations FIVE TIME WINNER Simon, Charley, Cara, Goran, and M. Decker!
 Don't forget to claim your badges and display them with pride.
 You certainly earned it!

 Pass on the great news on Twitter, Facebook, Google Plus, shiny mirrors, Morse Code, and signal flags.
 Check out all the stories here.
 Thanks for stopping by and happy reading! :)